hillfields/predicting-anime-scores/README.md

-# anime-data-analysis
+# Predicting Anime Scores on MyAnimeList

- Predicting anime scores on MyAnimeList
+Uses `tidymodels` for the models and `shiny` for the app